Hasmukh Dhirajlal Sankalia

 Hasmukh Dhirajlal Sankalia (10 December 1908 – 28 January 1989) was an Indian Sanskrit scholar and archaeologist specialising in proto- and ancient Indian history.
-He is considered to have pioneered archaeological excavation techniques in India, with several significant discoveries from the prehistoric period to his credit.
-Sankalia received the Ranjitram Suvarna Chandrak award in 1966.

-And also received Padma Bhushan in the year 1974.
+He was also Professor Emeritus of Archaeology at the Deccan College.
+He is considered as a pioneer of archaeological excavation techniques in India, and made several significant discoveries.
+Sankalia received the Ranjitram Suvarna Chandrak award in 1966 and the Padma Bhushan in 1974.

 Early life and education

 Sankalia was born in Mumbai into a family of lawyers hailing from Gujarat.
 A frail infant, he was not expected to survive.

 At fifteen, Sankalia read the Gujarati translation of Lokmanya Tilak's The Arctic Home in the Vedas.
 Although he understood little of the book (p.
 6), he was determined to "do something to know about the Aryans in India" (ibid.).
 To this end, Sankalia decided to emulate Tilak and study Sanskrit and mathematics.
 He received a B.A. degree in Sanskrit, and received the Chimanlal Ranglal Prize.
 Sankalia made Indian prehistory his life's work, and never lost sight of the origin of the Indo-Aryan peoples.
 (1962c: 125; 1963a: 279–281; 1974: 553–559; 1978a: 79, etc.).
 He studied English, which introduced him to textual criticism (p.
 7), and wrote an article on Kundamala and the Uttararamacarita in which he convincingly proved that Dinnaga (author of the former) influenced Bhavabhuti (author of the latter).
 Bengali scholar K. K. Dutt arrived at similar conclusion independently of Sankalia.

 Sankalia studied ancient Indian history for his M. A. degree at the new Indian Historical Research Institute (now the Heras Institute), and worked on the ancient university at Nalanda for his M.A. dissertation.
 His dissertation included chapters on history, art and architecture, iconography and the influence of the Nalanda school of art on Greater India (particularly Java).
 Sankalia visited a number of sites, and studied Buddhism with B. Bhattacharya (p.
 10).
 These studies led to his later study of Gujarat.
 He passed the LLB examinations at the request of his father and uncle (who were both lawyers), and was expected to follow them (cf. pp. 10, 13, 28).
 However, Sankalia decided to go to England for his doctoral degree.
 He wrote an essay, "Caitya caves in the Bombay Presidency", which earned the Bhagwan Lal Indraji prize.